AnonymousPlanet/thgtoa/guide.md

 -   Enable BIOS/UEFI password and use a long passphrase[^150] instead of a password if you can.

--   Disable USB/HDMI or any other port (Ethernet, Firewire, SD card, ...) if you can.
+-   Disable USB/HDMI or any other port (Ethernet, Firewire, SD card ...) if you can.

 Only enable those on a "need to use" basis and disable then again after use.
 This can help mitigate some attacks in case your laptop is seized while locked but still on OR if you had to shut it down rather quickly and someone took possession of it (this topic will be explained later in this guide).